ayaazyasin/ayaazyasin.github.io/index.md

 ## Under construction

-This site us currently under construction.
+This site is currently under construction.
 Meanwhile, feel free to reach out me at yasinaz@mail.uc.edu